 We all do it.
 Most of us are guilty of procrastinating.
-And we all have times where we wish to could stop procrastinating and putting things off.
+And we all have times when we wish to stop procrastinating and putting things off.

 All too often when we know we need to get started on a task, we find something else to do instead.
 Getting started on, and then finishing our tasks is a mindset as much as anything.
 And there it is, our mind needs to be our ally if we want to be able to consistently stop procrastinating.

 We watch cat videos on YouTube when we should be finishing that proposal.
 We end up looking at the 2008 holiday photos of a friend’s cousin’s sister’s mate on Facebook.